-With COVID-19 cases rising daily, getting tested after potential exposure or if you’re experiencing symptoms is more important than ever.
-With the national cases surpassing over 10 million in the U.S., it’s important to know how, when, and where you can get access to fast, accurate, and affordable testing if you need it.
+With COVID-19 continuing to impact communities everywhere in 2021, getting tested after potential exposure or if you’re experiencing symptoms is more important than ever.
+With the national cases surpassing 25 million in the U.S., it’s important to know how, when, and where you can get access to fast, accurate, and affordable testing if you need it.

 If you’re wondering who should get tested for COVID-19, what the cheapest options are, and which tests are approved for travel, you’re in the right place.

 To streamline the information around COVID-19 testing, we’ve decided to compare the different options out there, so you don’t have to.
 We put together this table to help you understand how the Everlywell COVID-19 Home Test Collection Kit DTC* compares to other at-home tests and in-clinic options:

 Before we dive deeper into the information in the chart, let’s first break down the basics of COVID-19 testing.

 There are two types of COVID-19 tests: diagnostic tests (also known as viral or molecular tests) and antibody tests.

 Diagnostic tests can tell you if you are currently infected with the coronavirus, whereas antibody tests detect if you were previously infected with the virus.

 The diagnostic COVID-19 tests labeled as “PCR” and “RT-PCR” (reverse transcription polymerase chain reaction) tests are widely regarded as the “gold standard” for COVID-19 testing and the Everlywell COVID-19 Test Home Collection Kit DTC is this type of test.